Berkshire buys Teva, feels IBM blues as Apple becomes top investment

 Teva shares rose more than 10 percent after market hours, reflecting what investors perceive as Berkshire’s seal of approval for the Israeli drugmaker.

-Last month, Berkshire said it would work with Amazon.com Inc and JPMorgan Chase & Co to create their own healthcare company.
+Last month, Berkshire said it would work with Amazon.com Inc (AMZN.O) and JPMorgan Chase & Co (JPM.N) to create their own healthcare company.
 Other healthcare stocks fell on that news.

 “The intimidation, bullying and misery facing the healthcare industry has created bargains,” said Bill Smead, who oversees $2.3 billion, including $130 million in Berkshire stock, at Smead Capital Management Inc in Seattle.